 When you factor tax savings into the equation, the cost of GPS tracking becomes even more affordable for businesses of all sizes.
 If you purchased GPS tracking equipment for your fleet in 2012, talk to your tax adviser about whether you are eligible to claim a Section 179 deduction.
 The limits were retroactively raised for 2012, so you might benefit from unexpected savings.
 Depending on the size of your fleet and your other equipment purchases throughout the year, you may be able to save thousands of dollars in tax incentives.

 As an example, assume you spend $10,000 on a new vehicle tracking system and fall in a 35% tax bracket.
 You can save $3,500 on tax payments simply by using the Section 179 deduction.
 Add fuel savings, more effective use of your staff, and insurance discounts and you will see a return on your investment much more quickly than you might have expected.
 Of course, you’ll get all the other benefits of fleet GPS at the same time.

-GPSTrackIt is here to help you select the best GPS tracking system for your fleet.
-Request a quote today and we’ll work with you to estimate when you will see a return on your investment.
+GPS Trackit is here to help you select the best GPS tracking system for your fleet.
+Speak to a Fleet Advisor today and we’ll work with you to estimate when you will see a return on your investment.
 Many companies recoup the initial expense in just a few months and then enjoy monthly savings for the life of the system.